brevzin/brevzin.github.io/_posts/2019-07-28-comparisons-cpp20.md

 `a <=> b`{:.language-cpp} will be `partial_ordered::unordered`{:.language-cpp}
 and `partial_ordered::unordered <= 0`{:.language-cpp} is `false`{:.language-cpp}
 as desired.
-This can work because `<=>`{:.language-cpp} can return more kinds of values -- for `partial_ordering`, we get four possible return types.
+This can work because `<=>`{:.language-cpp} can return more kinds of values -- for `partial_ordering`, we get four possible values.
 A `bool`{:.language-cpp} can only ever be `true`{:.language-cpp} or `false`{:.language-cpp}
 so we can't differentiate between the ordered an unordered cases.